Residents, businesses and partners are invited to provide feedback on our budget proposals for 2026-2027.

 Residents, businesses and partners are invited to give their views during the public consultation.
 Your responses will help inform next year’s budget.

-The budget consultation will run from midday on Monday 20 October to midday on Tuesday 18 November 2025.
+Phase two of the budget consultation will run from 20 November to midday on 19 December 2025.

 Respond online